kellyky/web-template/README.md

 ## Issues
 I don't think the (empty) img directory made it from my system here to GitHub.

 Relies on specific bootstrap/jquery versions.
-These files may need to be updated.
+These files may need to be updated if you want to use them, removed if you don't.